John Spilman: Jewels for King James and Anna of Denmark

 Spilman and William Herrick formed a partnership to work for King James I and Anne of Denmark.
 Spilman wrote to Sir Robert Cecil that "Herrick and I are joined together in the works for his Majesty, and agree like friends."
 He asked Cecil to ask Sir George Home, Keeper of the Privy Purse, to speed up their payment.
 They also worked with Arnold Lulls.

 They made jewels for the coronations, refashioned the armille, ampulla, and sceptre, and mounted a large number of precious and imitation stones in collets so they could be sewn on the king's cloth-of-estate in the Abbey.
 The 133 stones for the cloth included; opals, amethysts, pseudo-amethysts, yellow stones, pseudo-topazes, pseudo-sapphires, pseudo-emeralds, pseudo-diamonds, pseudo-rubies, and other "made stones".
 Anne of Denmark was crowned with a "circlet" of gold set with diamonds, rubies, sapphires, emeralds, and pearls.
 Some of the gems incorporated in the circlet were obtained by dismantling Elizabeth's jewels.
 They made insignia of the Order of the Garter and Georges, some to be sent to the Duke of Württemberg.
 On the instructions of Mary Radcliffe they had mended some old pieces from the collection of Queen Elizabeth, including; a branch of tree with a half moon; a gold feather jewel set with rubies, emeralds, and pearls; a ring enamelled like crayfish with a large diamond.
 The Earl of Nottingham and other lords inspected their invoice and recommended it should be reduced by £74-13s-1d.

 They also made a jewel for the king's hat in the shape of the letter "I".
 This included two great rubies and a great and a lesser diamond.
 One of the diamonds was taken from an old jewel belonging to Anna of Denmark.
 The remainder of the queen's jewel was broken up by Nicasius Russell in 1609 to make gold plate.
+The "I" or "J" jewel was delivered to Charles I of England in November 1625.